-Woden Christian Bookshop Bus Interchange, Woden ACT 2606 Ph.
+Woden Christian Bookshop Bus Interchange, Woden ACT 2606

+Ph.
 6285 1425 (fax 6281 0849) email wcb@cyberone.com.au

-Catholic Household Blessings and Prayers is a family resource for exploring the Catholic tradition of prayer.

-Families will use Catholic Household Blessings and Prayers to Learn essential prayers that Catholics need
+BOOKSHOP Catholic Household Blessings and Prayers is a family resource for exploring the Catholic tradition of prayer.
+Families will use Catholic Household Blessings and Prayers to Learn edu.au essential prayers that Catholics need to know by memory

-- Practice the simple form of the Liturgy of the Hours - Celebrate the feasts and seasons of the Church year in ritual and - Bless the advent wreath, Christmas crib, and Easter foods - Lead grace before and after meals - Pray for family members - Bless the home before a move and in times of trouble
+- Practice the simple form of the Liturgy of the Hours Celebrate the feasts and seasons of - the Church year in ritual and prayer - Bless the advent wreath.
+Christmas crib, and Easter foods - Lead grace before and after meals - Pray for family members - Bless the home before a move and in times of trouble Catholic Household Blessings and

-Catholic Household Blessings and Prayers brings solace, joy, and hope in God's mercy to families.
+Prayers brings solace, joy, and hope in God's mercy to families.
 Give Catholic Household Blessings and Prayers to: